HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Sheryl R. Skolnick - Mizuho Securities USA, Inc.

 Thanks very much.
 I must confess, first of all, on the cash flow side, there's no question.
-It's copious, you're applying it brilliantly, I get that.
-But I have to come back to this managed care number, because I'm actually quite confused.
-And it's really a big, important factor in your leadership and your margins, and all the rest of that.
+It's copious.
+You're applying it brilliantly.
+I get that.
+But I have to come back to this managed care number because I'm actually quite confused.
+And it's really a big important factor in your leadership and your margins, and all the rest of that.
 So forgive me if I beat this dead horse.
 I thought you said that your managed care admissions same-store year-over-year were down 1.3%.
-And then I thought I heard Milt say that it was flat.
+And then, I thought I heard Milt say that it was flat.
 So...

 R. Milton Johnson - HCA Healthcare, Inc.